-I. INTRODUCTION II.
-Sting ingRays: What do they do and how do they work?2 III.
-What kind of court authorization, if any, does the government currently obtain to use the device?4 A. No court authorization?4 B. Pen register/trap and trace order?5 C. Hybrid Order?6 D. Warrant?7 IV.
-What What guidance have courts offered on StingRays?
-V. How can you tell if the government used a StingRay in your case?9 A. Terminology9 B. How did the government find out your client's cell phone number?
-10 C. How did the government locate your client?
+I. INTRO NTRODUCTION1 II.
+StingRays: What do they do and how do they work?2 III.
+What kind of court authorization, if any, does the government currently obtain to use the device?
+A. No court authorization?
+B. Pen register/trap and trace order?
+C. Hybrid Order?6 D. Warrant?7 IV.
+What g hat guidance have courts offered on StingRays?7 V. How can you tell if the government used a StingRay in your case?9 A. Terminology9 B. How did the government find out your client's cell phone number?
+C. How did the government locate your client?
 VI.
 Key legal arguments to raise if an IMSI catcher was used A. IMSI catchers trigger Fourth Amendment scrutiny11 1.
 Use in connection with residences 2.
-Use in public В. IMSI catchers engage in the electronic equivalent of a "general search" and their use therefore violates the Fourth Amendment C. Statutory orders do not suffice to authorize IMSI catcher use D. Even if the government obtained a warrant, use of an IMSI catcher is still invalid The government's omission of information about new surveillance technology from a warrant application prevents courts from exercising their constitutional oversight function and would render a warrant invalid

-b.
-A defendant is entitled to a Franks hearing 18

-2. A warrant that accurately describes an IMSI catcher's would be facially invalid 1

-VII.
-CONCLUSIO N 22

-APPE NDIX: Issues t o Pursue in Discovery 23
+Use in public В. IMSI catchers engage in the electronic equivalent of a "general search" and their use therefore violates the Fourth Amendment C. Statutory orders do not suffice to authorize IMSI catcher use14 D. Even if the government obtained a warrant, use of an IMSI catcher is still invalid 1.
+The government's omission of information about new surveillance technology from a warrant application prevents courts from exercising their constitutional oversight function and would render a warrant invalid a.
+A warrant that fails to disclose the government's intended use of an IMSI catcher is predicated on a material omission b.
+A defendant is entitled to a Franks hearing 18 2. ant that accurately describes an IMSI catcher's capabilities be facially invalid VII.
+CONC LUSIO N 22 APPE NDIX: Issues t o Pursu e in Discovery 23 ENDN OTES .
+28

-ENIDN OTES 28